axolotl-ai-cloud/axolotl/docs/debugging.md

             "request": "launch",
             "args": [
                 "-m", "axolotl.cli.train", "dev_sharegpt.yml",
+                // The flags below simplify debugging by overriding the axolotl config
+                // with the debugging tips above.
+Modify as needed.
                 "--dataset_processes=1",      // limits data preprocessing to one process "--max_steps=1",              // limits training to just one step "--batch_size=1",             // minimizes batch size